 - Crowd free – Most of the usual “ski tourists” are gone now and leave a relaxed Chamonix for the most passionate skiers and snowboarders.
 Great vibes!

 - Goggle Tan – No better place to get “dirty“, just imagine skiing on 3.842m in May…

 What can you explore in and around Chamonix?

 First of all, the practically endless off-piste terrain!
 Aiguille du Midi is the starting point for the most famous freeride descent of the world – the mythical “Vallée Blanche”, a 19km long and nearly 2.000 vertical-meter glacier descent.
-We offer guided trips that match the needs of the most demening skiers.
+We offer guided trips that match the needs of the most demening skiers, for example this ski tour to Mount Blanc.
 In addition to the standard trips, you can book mountain guides who only guide snowboarders or specialized guides who will let you push the limits – steep skiing only!

 Even though heliskiing is forbidden in France, Chamonix is a perfect location to venture out into some of the best heliski terrain of the Alps: the Italian Aosta Valley and Suisse Valais are just 20 minutes by car from Chamonix.
 Our heli trips include transfers from your hotel in Chamonix!

 The late season in Chamonix offers “savoir-vivre“ at its best: Enjoy afternoon sun in the brasserie “Elevation 1904“.
 Sit in only a T-shirt, have a “crepe au sucre“ with a cafe au lait and watch skiers from all over the world strolling by.

 Get up & ski Chamonix-Mont-Blanc!